rafaelromao/keyboards/readme.md

 ### QMK

-There is an outdated QMK version of this keymap, available in the branch [last_qmk](https://github.com/rafaelromao/keyboards/blob/last_qmk/readme.md).
+There is an outdated QMK version of this keymap, available in the branch [last_qmk] (https://github.com/rafaelromao/keyboards/tree/last_qmk).

 ### ZMK